aimer63/fire/README.md

    You will see the interactive `matplotlib` plots appearing once the simulation is finished.
-   Once you closed all the `matplotlib` interactive windows, the program will terminate and you can explore the reults, i.e. saved plots and markdown report, in the output directory.
+   Once you closed all the `matplotlib` interactive windows, the program will terminate and you can explore the results, i.e. saved plots and markdown report in the output directory.

    - **Markdown report**: Generated in `output/reports/` in your working directory, summarizing success rate, failed simulations, best/worst/average cases and links to plots.